EricZinda/Perplexity/docs/devvocab/devvocabFileDirectoryNames.md

 ~~~

-This one is closer because it does indicate that `i13` is a `fw_seq`. `fw_seq` stands for "foreign word sequence" (since quotations often delineate foreign phrases), but it is also used for all kinds of quoted text.
+This one is closer.
+It indicates that `i13` is a `fw_seq`. `fw_seq` stands for "foreign word sequence" (since quotations often delineate foreign phrases), but it is also used for all kinds of quoted text.
 It is described in more detail [here](https://blog.inductorsoftware.com/docsproto/erg/ErgSemantics_ForeignExpressions/).
 In this case, it is telling us that the phrase includes a string in quotes (by using `fw_seq`), but also gives us the semantic interpretation of the phrase in quotes (by using `_blue_a_1`).
-That would be a good hint if our system was trying to see if the usage of "blue" was a "non-standard" use of the term to mean something like "sad" instead of saying "she is literally the color blue", but it still isn't quite the interpretation we want.
+That would be a good hint if our system was trying to see if the speaker was indicating to us that the usage of "blue" was a "non-standard" use of the term by putting it in quotes since it captures both the semantic meaning and the fact that quotes were around it.
+In other words, the speaker meant something like "sad" instead of saying "she is literally the color blue", but it still isn't quite the interpretation we want.

 The next one is what we need here:
 ~~~